Programs

 Download application

-Please refrain from contacting our program Coordinator to inquiry about your place in the waitlist.
+Please refrain from contacting our Program Coordinator to inquire about your place in the waitlist.
 She is working on the current applications and cannot give you that information.

 https://www.wda.org/for-the-public/low-cost-dental-clinics